Ngopimas/profile-minimal/src/content/blog/241019-strict-tsconfig.md

 ## Final Thoughts

+Take a moment today to review your `tsconfig.json`.
+Enabling strict settings, even incrementally, will save countless hours of debugging and refactoring in the future.
+Your team—and your future self—will thank you.

-Strict TypeScript configuration is not just a best practice—it's a necessity for professional software development.
+Strict TypeScript configuration is not just a best practice—it’s a cornerstone of professional software development.
 It ensures your code is reliable, maintainable, and scalable.
-As a senior developer or tech lead, championing these practices demonstrates your commitment to quality and your team's success.
+Championing these practices demonstrates your commitment to quality and sets your team up for long-term success.

-Remember, the effort you put into configuring TypeScript today will pay dividends in the form of fewer bugs, faster development, and happier developers tomorrow.

 ## Further Reading